Portland Wave

 The Portland Wave, originally known as the Portland Mountain Cats, was a professional basketball team in the United States Basketball League (USBL) from 1996 to 1997.

+History

 The team was based in Portland, Maine and played home games at Cumberland County Civic Center.
 Jeff O'Sullivan, Guy Nadeau and Ted Goldsmith were the team's board of directors.
 In 1996, Mark McClure served as the team's president.
 He was replaced in 1997 by Bill Beyer, who also took ownership of the team.
-In 1997, Rick Simonds served as the Wave's head coach and Jim Graffam was the assistant coach.
+In 1997, Rick Simonds served as Head Coach, with Jim Graham as Assistant Coach, and Chris Gardner as Team Assistant.